 First of all, we all agree that ransom money is a bad thing.
 One could even call it evil (which takes us back to the before-cited Silicon Valley messiahs, where one of the principal players once stated that “don’t be evil” is their mantra).

 But why is ransom money so evil?
 Let’s have a closer look at the abstract model behind ransom:

 A certain party C knows that a party B is important to party A. Because party B is in a romantic relationship with party A, is the daughter or son of A, a close friend, and so forth.
 C is interested in money, but A wouldn’t pay any money to C because there is nothing that C has to offer.
 C changes this situation by taking B as hostage.
 Now C does have something that matters to A (namely B) and for which A is willing to pay money, say amount X. A will pay X in order to restore the original situation (which is that B is free).
-The only delta versus the starting state is that C now has increased her wealth by sum X, while A’s account balance has decreased by the same amount.
-Certainly not the intention of A.
+The delta versus the starting state is that C now has increased her wealth by sum X, while A’s account balance has decreased by the same amount.

 Two things have happened that are questionable from an ethical perspective: